IntersectMBO/plutus/plutus-chain-index/README.md

 The chain index is a program that follows the cardano blockchain and stores information from the chain in a database.
 The information that is stored is useful for Plutus smart contracts: Various hash values and transaction information.

 The chain index is intended to be used primarily by the PAB, but its HTTP interface can be accessed by other applications also.
+DApp builders can also customize and extend this component to structure their application-specific cache to improve certain data queries.
+Then expose those read-only endpoints to both internal and external applications.

 ## Design goals